Fecal Microbiota Transplant (FMT) for Inflammatory Bowel Disease (IBD)

 |Ongoing Clinical Trials - IBD||Current||IBD|

-Conclusion of Using FMT for IBD and IBS
+Conclusion of Using FMT for IBD

-Fecal microbiota transplant, FMT, is a completely natural process that has used natural healing products for at least 1,700 years.3 First ensure that you will benefit from it, and then it is absolutely critical that you screen your donors as well as yourself.
+Fecal microbiota transplant, FMT, is a completely natural process that has used natural healing products for at least 1,700 years.4 First ensure that you will benefit from it, and then it is absolutely critical that you screen your donors as well as yourself.
 Carrying out the process by yourself and at home is a cheaper and easier option.
-If you do, there are physician that will provide counseling and you should be sure to follow their advice.
+If you do, there are physicians that will provide counseling and you should be sure to follow their advice.
 If you follow these steps then FMT is an exceptionally safe treatment and is completely worth looking into.